 The good news is, the earlier you take action, the more empowered you are to regain control of your health’s trajectory.
-Our clinic in Springfield is excited about the new Alzheimer’s drug that was recently approved as it can make a significant difference to your quality of life.
+Our clinic near Springfield is excited about the new Alzheimer’s drug that was recently approved as it can make a significant difference to your quality of life.
 So, don’t wait.
 Don’t leave your health to chance.

 Here’s what you need to know about the early symptoms of Alzheimer’s disease and what you can do about it.

 What is mild cognitive decline?